ROEL2407/real-time-web-2122/README.md

 ## Grading

-Your efforts will be graded using a single point rubric (see below).
-You will have to pass the criterion (centre column) to pass the course.
-During the test you will be consulted and will be given feedback on things we think deficient and things we think are an improvement on the criterion.
+My efforts will be graded using a single point rubric (see below).
+I will have to pass the criterion (centre column) to pass the course.
+During the test I will be consulted and will be given feedback on things my course think deficient and things my course think are an improvement on the criterion.

 | Deficiency | Criterion                                                                                                                                                                                                                                                   | Improvement |
 | :--------- | :---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- | :---------- |